 Although, millions do seem to survive (I am not sure if they ‘thrive’) on a diet largely of potatoes, rice and beans; I wonder how long they live and how healthy they are?

-My doubts about the health benefits of potatoes and grains compared to a diet of raw fruits and vegetables drive me to limit the amount I eat of potatoes, beans and lentils.
+My doubts about the health benefits of potatoes and grains compared to a diet of raw fruits and vegetables drove me to limit the amount I eat of potatoes, beans and lentils.
 But, they do provide calories.
 You will be hard pressed to only eat fruits and vegetables each day and get enough calories from them without feeling hungry all the time.

 There are places where people seem to stay healthier and live to 100 and beyond.
 Okinawa, Japan is one where they eat more white rice and vegetables with little meat.

 And, then there’s Loma Linda, California where seventh day Adventists don’t drink, smoke, eat any meat but predominantly consume fruits, vegetables and whole grains with beans and legumes in moderation.

 - Starch is a ‘complex carbohydrate’ having long chains of sugar molecules

 - Fruit has ‘simple carbs’, and is easier assimilated

 - Certain foods affect people differently…

 - For example, beans are high in protein, potentially problematic for people with weaker kidneys